26 C

 School Bus Routes

-Student routes are marked at the bus stop.
-On one side of the sign it will say “STUDENTS” in English and on the other side it will say ‘talmidim’ in Hebrew – תלמידים
+Student-designated routes are clearly marked at bus stops.
+On one side of the sign, it will say “STUDENTS” in English, and on the other side, it will say “תלמידים” (talmidim) in Hebrew.

 Panoramic Bus Tours in Jerusalem & Tel Aviv

-The panoramic bus tour in Jerusalem (Bus no. 99) is the best way to see thescity.
+The panoramic bus tour in Jerusalem (the Red Bus) is the best way to see the city.
 The day-long excursion, on the open-top bus, allows you to hop-on and hop-off at various stops of public interest and tourist attractions.

 Tel Aviv city tour invites you to a panoramic tour of Tel Aviv in a two story bus along the main sites of the city.
 There are 28 stops.